barsoom/devbook/styleguide/README.md

 }
 ```

 The trailing commas mean you can move lines around without accidentally introducing syntax errors.
-It also makes for cleaner diffs.
+It also makes for cleaner diffs and won't unnecessarily shift the `git blame` of the previous line.

 ### Whitespace in arrays and hashes